MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-project-budget-from-estimates.md

 ## Create a budget from an estimate

 Projects are planned by defining tasks, assigning resources, and estimating material and expense costs.
-This is reflected in the estimates of the project which can be referred to under **Estimates** tab, in the project's page.
+This is reflected in the estimates of the project, which can be referred to under **Estimates** tab, in the project's page.

-By following these steps, a well-planned estimates can be used as the foundation for creating a project cost budget.
+By following these steps, well-planned estimates can be used as the foundation for creating a project cost budget.
 This can be accomplished by creating the budget from estimates.

 > [!Note]
 > Creating a budget from estimate will be executed on a best effort basis, which means that all estimates that pass budget-related validations will be created as budget lines.